Search Course IDs and descriptions for:

 STUDENT LEARNING OUTCOMES:

 Upon completion of this course, students will be able to:

-- Identify the various kinds of front suspensions and steering systems by their construction and operating characteristics.
+- Identify the various kinds of wheel and tire construction and its identification markings

-- Use the service manual to repair or replace worn steering and suspension parts.
+- Utilize the service manual to repair or replace hub assemblies

-- Identify and explain the purpose of the five angles that are the foundation of front wheel alignment
+- Explain the purpose of the six angles that are the foundation of front wheel alignment

 - Road test a vehicle after repair and adjustment